veblush/veblush.github.io/_posts/2016-05-16-online-game-server-on-akkanet.en.md

 ###### # Any performance problem when there are lots of messages in one actor mailbox.

 One actor processes one message at a time.
-So that actor will be busy in processing all messages and take more time to response requests.
+So that actor will be busy in processing all messages and takes more time to respond requests.
 But it doesn't affect other actors because they are isolated from each others.

 ###### # How can I synchronize data when one actor is shared from several nodes in a cluster.
 Any lock is required?